-You returned from the holidays full of vim and vigor (whatever those are) and ready to report on your 2016 success.
-When you dive headfirst into your Google Analytics accounts, you notice your seemingly robust traffic is… spam.
+So your boss asks you to audit your Google Analytics Reports, but when you dive headfirst into your accounts, you notice your seemingly robust traffic is… spam.
 A lot of it.

 This will likely happen to you at some point in your career, and it will be intensely frustrating.
 Trying to keep up with ever-evolving spammers is like playing Whack-a-Mole in the dark with one of those little rubber mallets you see in a doctor’s office, and that’s just as exhausting and confusing as it sounds.
 Trust us.